shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 Install Bundler
 ```
-sudo apt-get install bundler
+sudo gem install bundler
 ```
-Install Git using the following command:
+Usually git is installed buf in case it isn't, use the following command to install it.
 ```
 sudo apt-get install git
 ```